 Break a sweat.
 I know, I know, you’re sick and you don’t want to workout.
 I’m not suggesting that you do a hardcore HIIT and strength routine, but taking the dog for a walk, doing some gentle yoga, or trying some low impact cardio can help you “sweat it out” and has always made a difference for me.
-You can see workouts recommendations for every fitness level right here!
+You can see workouts recommendations for every fitness level right here and here!

 Take a hot bath.
 Load the water up with epsom salt to relax and sweat out more toxins.

 Go to acupuncture.
 If you’re open to Chinese medicine, I’ve cured many sinus infections with acupuncture needs and I can’t recommend it enough!

 Sleep.
 Nothing beats good old fashioned rest when you’re trying to kick a cold to the curb.